Jane Lapotaire

-Jane Elizabeth Marie Lapotaire (née Burgess; 26 December 1944) is an English actress.
+Jane Elizabeth Marie Lapotaire (née Burgess; 26 December 1944) is an English actress from Suffolk.

-Biography
+Her performance in the title role of Marie Curie (1977) first brought her to wide attention.
+In 1978, she performed the title role Édith Piaf for Pam Gems's play Piaf for the Royal Shakespeare Company in Stratford-upon-Avon and in London.
+Two years later, the show moved to Broadway where Lapotaire won the Tony Award for Best Actress in a Play.
+In 2013, she played the Duchess of Gloucester in Richard II with David Tennant in the title role.
+This was followed in 2015 by a role as Queen Isobel in Henry V. Lapotaire won the Laurence Olivier Award for Actress of the Year in a New Play for Piaf in 1979 and was nominated for the Actress of the Year Award in 1990 for Shadowlands.
+Additionally, Lapotaire was twice nominated for the British Academy Television Award for Best Actress for Marie Curie and Sea Tales: The Return (1977) and Blind Justice (1988).

+Lapotaire has also written three memoirs.
+Lapotaire was previously married to director Roland Joffé.
+Their son is the screenwriter and director Rowan Joffé.

+Early life

 Lapotaire was born in Ipswich, Suffolk, the daughter of Louise Elise (Burgess).
 Her stepfather, Yves Lapotaire, worked in the oil industry and was originally from Quebec, Canada.

-From the age of two months, she was raised as a foster child by an old-age pensioner, Grace Chisnell (Granny Grace), who was also the foster mother of Lapotaire's own biological mother, a French orphan, who was abandoned in England.
+From the age of two months, she was raised as a foster child by a pensioner, Grace Chisnell (Granny Grace), who had been her biological mother's foster mother.
+Lapotaire’s mother had been a French orphan abandoned in England.
 When Lapotaire was about 12, her biological mother made a bid to get her back.
-The child welfare department of the Suffolk County Council intervened and decided that the mother had this right.
-Lapotaire chose to be with Granny Grace, but lived with her biological mother and stepfather, who worked in various French oil companies in North Africa (particularly Libya), three times a year.
+The Suffolk child welfare department intervened and decided that the mother had this right.
+However, Lapotaire chose to remain with Grace but lived with her biological mother and stepfather, who worked in North Africa (particularly Libya), three times a year.
 She also adopted their family name.
-The Lapotaires in North Africa were Francophones, and like French colonials at that time, lived around the French embassy.
-Granny Grace died in 1984 aged 96 and Louise Burgess died in 1999.
+Like many French colonists at the time, the Lapotaires lived near French embassies in North Africa.
+Grace died in 1984 aged 96 and Lapotaire's mother, Louise Burgess, died in 1999.